ZakFahey/cloud-computing-hw1/README.md

 ## Running

-To run the website locally, install npm and run `npm start`.
+To run the website locally, install npm and run `npm start` in the project's root directory.

 ## Technical details